chuckstack/pg-workflow/readme.md

 ### Level 0 explanation: basic concepts
 - Workflow Process (process for short): represents the design of a desired workflow.
 Let's use an employee leave approval workflow as an example.
 The process is the starting point for creating your workflow attributes like: what are the states, who is involved, what actions impact state changes...
 - Workflow Request (request for short): represents an instance a particular workflow process.
 Let's use an employee leave approval for "Jane Smith on Oct 5th through Oct 29th" as an example.
-The workflow process will potentially spawn many, many workflow requests.
+A workflow process will potentially spawn many, many workflow requests.

 ### Level 1 explanation: workflow types (background concepts needed before we create our first workflow process)
 - There are a number of records that need to exist before you start creating your first workflow process.